Orthopedic Casts, Braces and Splints

 Policy

-The following braces may be considered medically necessary for the listed indications when they are used to treat disease or injury.
+Aetna considers the following orthopedic casts, braces and splints medically necessary (unless otherwise stated) for the listed indications when they are used to treat disease or injury:

 -